-Our selection of the best two-player board games will take you from the deserts of India to the Scottish highlands, yet each one is easy to learn, quick to play and offers lots of variety and challenge to enjoy and master.
+Our selection of the best two-player board games will take you from the markets of India to the Scottish highlands, yet each one is easy to learn, quick to play and offers lots of variety and challenge to enjoy and master.
 So whether you’re playing with a spouse, a sibling or a friend, there should be something here to tickle the two of you together.

 As an added bonus, many of these games are quite inexpensive, but you can check out our list of the best cheap board games if you want other great low-cost games.
 Be sure to also check out our picks of the top new board games for the latest releases worth keeping an eye on, and see our picks of the best board games for kids.